viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 Your dog commands you: it’s time to eat.

 To allow myself to get some extra zzz’s before work, I've built a robot to feed my dog in the morning.
-It has also come in useful to give him some treats for being a Good Boy™ while I'm spending my day at the office?
+It has also come in useful to give him some treats for being a Good Boy™ while I'm spending my day at the office.

 In this tutorial you can follow along and build your own pet feeder.
 You will use the Viam app's [Data Manager](/manage/data/) to train a custom machine learning model that recognizes your pet and use the [Machine Learning Service](/services/ml/) and the [Vision Service](/services/vision/) to use it on your robot.